YeshwantBhat/GettingCleaningData/CodeBook.md

 tBodyGyromeanZ    - Mean of Body angular velocity in Z-Axis and time domain.

-tBodyGyrostdX     - Mean of std of Body angular velocity in X-Axis and time domain.
+tBodyGyrostdmeanX     - Mean of std of Body angular velocity in X-Axis and time domain.

-tBodyGyrostdY     - Mean of std of Body angular velocity in Y-Axis and time domain.
+tBodyGyrostdmeanY     - Mean of std of Body angular velocity in Y-Axis and time domain.

-tBodyGyrostdZ     - Mean of std of Body angular velocity in Z-Axis and time domain.
+tBodyGyrostdmeanZ     - Mean of std of Body angular velocity in Z-Axis and time domain.

 tBodyGyroJerkmeanX - Mean of Body jerk in X-Axis and time domain.